-WIRES SECURED 1 to 5 points
+WIRES SECURED

 All wires should be neatly tied down at regular intervals (maximum 8 inches apart) and routed in a neat and orderly fashion so as to prevent them from interfering with the mechanics of the location in which they are installed.
 Any type of tape or glue is an unacceptable means of securing wires in any area that is exposed to the elements.